-AAHF is located next to of the Atlanta Motor Speedway in Hampton, Ga.
-It’s a volunteer organization thats offers the opportunity to connect soldiers to the public, and allow visitors to hear stories and memories from its Veterans.
-Take the kids to see the aircraft and talk with a number of Veterans.
+AAHF is located next to the Atlanta Motor Speedway in Hampton, Ga.
+It’s a volunteer organization that offers the opportunity to connect the American public to military Veteran soldiers and hear firsthand stories and memories.

 Cliff Stern, Vietnam Veteran and AAHF volunteer, said it best, “I think [our mission] is pretty simple – we need to keep the Army Aviation history alive.
 We also want to educate the public.
 We get a lot of riders that come to us during air shows and I have never seen anyone come off the aircraft that wasn’t smiling or crying (with joy)….All of our aircraft except for one have been in combat so they are the real deal.
 In fact, we have a member who flew one of the aircraft in Vietnam and another that flew the same aircraft in Germany so it has been around for a long time. “

-Guests can schedule a tour of the museum and see these aircraft for FREE.
-The museum has four UH-1Hs (Hueys,) five AH-1Fs (Cobras,) and a Bird Dog fixed-wing aircraft.
-The Hueys and the Cobras are about 50 years old and the Bird Dog was built in 1957.
+Guests can schedule a tour of the Army Aviation Heritage Museum and see these aircraft for FREE.
+The flying museum has four UH-1Hs (Hueys,) five AH-1Fs (Cobras,) and a Bird Dog fixed-wing aircraft.
+The Hueys and the Cobras are about 50 years old, and the Bird Dog was built in 1957.
 AAHF owns the UH-1Hs; the Cobras are on a special loan program from the Department of Defense!

 You can also come to an AAHF event, like their air shows.
-The also work very closely with the Commemorative Air Force at Falcon Field trying to do joint events periodically, such as patriotic flying presentations, as well as some local events (like a Cobra flyover during the upcoming NASCAR race!!)
+They also work very closely with the Commemorative Air Force at Falcon Field trying to do joint events periodically, such as patriotic flying presentations, as well as some local events (like a Cobra flyover during the upcoming NASCAR race!!)
 You can click here to see their full calendar.

 Finally, it’s also a ton of fun to head out to the airfield and watch these birds fly.
 I was blown away by the adrenaline that came from simply standing nearby, feeling their power (and wind!) and seeing them soar into the air.
 But that’s not all!!

-While my 8yo enjoyed seeing the helicopters and talking with the Veterans, his favorite part -by far- was heading up into the sky in a Huey Helicopter!
+While my eight-year-old enjoyed seeing the helicopters and talking with the Veterans, his favorite part -by far- was heading up into the sky in a Huey Helicopter!

-Kids 5yo and older are welcome to fly (with an adult) -and Cooper was all smiles!
-The ride is about 10-12 minutes and you get to experience everything during that time that you would normally experience in a normal UH-1H ride.
-We experienced dips, deep turns, flyovers …it was pure exhilaration!
+Kids five years and older are welcome to fly (with an adult), and Cooper was all smiles!
+The ride is about 10-12 minutes, and you get to experience everything during that time that you would normally experience in a normal UH-1H ride.
+We experienced dips, deep turns, and flyovers …it was pure exhilaration!

 For your family experience, check out the calendar to find a weekend they are offering rides.
 You’ll want to give them a call and reserve your space.
-A Huey ride is a very reasonable at just a $70 minimum donation per person (though that minimum may vary as fuel prices go up and down) — and it’s worth every penny!
-Also, keep in mind, about 85% of the donations raised from flights keep the museum open, and help restore and upkeep the aircraft they have.
+A Huey ride is about $100 minimum donation per person (this increased as fuel prices rose) — and it’s worth every penny!
+Also, keep in mind about 85% of the donations raised from flights keep the museum open and help restore and upkeep the aircraft they have.

-Rides in the Cobra are also available, but they are not cheap!
+Cobra rides are also available, but they are not cheap!
 Yes, these aircraft get better gas mileage, but they can only take up one person at a time.
 That’s why Cliff Stern said that, for him, even with 2,000+ hours of flight time in the Huey, a ride in the Cobra was a bucket list experience.
 Cobra rides are $625 per person for a 10 minute flight.